mariobox/mariosanchez.org-metalsmith/src/articles/ubuntu.md

 * You can **install Ubuntu in your laptop** (the one with the empty hard drive!
 Not the one you used to download the ISO file.
 Just making sure :).

 The first thing you need to do is to plug the USB stick in a USB port and turn on your computer.
-As soon as the first screen comes up press F12 (or Escape or F2 depending on the computer you're using) and choose the option to **boot the computer from the USB drive**.
-[This link](http://lifehacker.com/5991848/how-to-boot-from-a-cd-or-usb-drive-on-any-pc) offers a pretty good explanation of how to do it.
+As soon as the first screen comes up press F12 (or Escape or F2 depending on the computer you're using) and choose the option to [boot the computer from the USB drive](http://lifehacker.com/5991848/how-to-boot-from-a-cd-or-usb-drive-on-any-pc).

 Once Ubuntu comes up on the screen, it will give you the option to try it out from the USB port or to install it in your hard drive.
 Choose **Install Ubuntu**, but first activate the wifi connection by clicking on the wifi icon located at the top right of the main window, so you can install updates during installation.